Historical Context: The Late Heian Period and the Rise of the Samurai Class

 The Battle Unfolds

 The battle began in the early morning hours, with both fleets exchanging volleys of arrows at long range.
 The Taira initially had the upper hand, using their superior positioning to inflict heavy casualties on the approaching Minamoto vessels.
+Their archers, positioned on elevated platforms, rained arrows down on the Minamoto decks.
 However, Yoshitsune had prepared a tactical surprise: he ordered his ships to turn into the incoming tide, using the current to accelerate their approach and disrupt Taira formations.
+The swift current pushed the Minamoto ships directly into the Taira lines, negating the Taira's range advantage.

 The Turning Point

-The decisive moment came when a key Taira commander, a member of the clan's inner circle, defected to the Minamoto side during the battle.
-This defection revealed the location of the ship carrying the young Emperor Antoku, who was under Taira protection.
-Yoshitsune concentrated his forces against this ship, and the Taira were forced to defend their sovereign at all costs.
+The decisive moment came when a key Taira commander, Taguchi Shigeyoshi, defected to the Minamoto side during the battle.
+Taguchi, a former Taira ally from the Kii Peninsula, knew the exact location of the ship carrying the young Emperor Antoku and the Taira leadership.
+He signaled the Minamoto, and Yoshitsune concentrated his forces against that vessel.
+The Taira were forced to defend their sovereign at all costs, diverting ships from the main battle line and creating a gap that the Minamoto exploited.

 Seeing that the battle was lost, Taira no Tomomori, the clan's commander, chose death over surrender.
 He and many other Taira nobles leaped into the sea, drowning themselves rather than falling into enemy hands.
 The young Emperor Antoku was also drowned, reportedly by his grandmother, Taira no Tokiko, who carried him into the waters to prevent his capture.
 This tragic scene became one of the most famous episodes in Japanese literature and is immortalized in The Tale of the Heike.